 What makes Pip & Pantalaimon sustainable?

-Sustainability has become a real buzz word in fashion, where everyone wants to claim they’re sustainable in order to persuade customers that they’re backing change, in one of the most toxic industries in the world.
-It has recently come to light that some brands are not as sustainable as they claim.
+Sustainability has become a real buzz word in fashion and it has recently come to light, over recent years, that some brands are not as sustainable as they claim.

-What does that mean to you, the customer?
+We try to be as sustainable as possible, but what exactly does that mean?
 We thought we’d give you the facts and let you decide if you want to support our efforts to operate more sustainably within the lingerie industry.

-- Everything is made in the UK, so no shipping fabrics over to the far east to have finished garments shipped back
+- Everything piece of Pip & Pantalaimon lingerie is made in the UK, so no shipping fabrics over to the far east to have finished garments shipped back

 - No Pip & Pantalaimon garment ever sees a clear plastic bag or pointless hanger

 - Surplus dead stock elastics and trims are used, being saved from landfill

 - We shop our fabrics from the overruns of Wacoal , Bravissimo and M&S, straight from the suppliers sample room.
 These materials are saved from landfill and go straight from their shelves into our studio, no plastic wrapping or extra packaging required